-- Focus on topics of interest to the C-L Psychiatry community and relevance to the annual meeting theme. - Ability for the content to enhance participant engagement and provide direct application of knowledge or skill to the audience. - Originality (not previously presented or published, unique topics and ideas). - Abstract strength (organization and writing of submission, clearly conveyed outline of content and timeline of the presentation). - Strength and diversity of speakers in workshops and preconference skills courses.
+- Focus on topics of interest to the C-L Psychiatry community and relevance to the annual meeting theme. - Ability for the content to enhance participant engagement and provide direct application of knowledge or skill to the audience. - Originality (not previously presented or published, unique topics and ideas). - Abstract strength (organization and writing of submission, clearly conveyed outline of content and timeline of the presentation). - Strength and diversity of speakers in general sessions and preconference skills courses.
 (Diversity is a balance of institutional representation, as well as diversity of known speakers with broad opportunities for junior members).

-THE SUBMISSION DEADLINE IS APRIL 3
+THE SUBMISSION DEADLINE IS APRIL 1

-A submission must be complete, including disclosure filings from all associated speakers/ authors before it can be accepted for review - no exceptions.
+A submission must be complete before it can be accepted for review - no exceptions.
 The deadline is firm and will not be extended.
-It is the responsibility of the submitter to notify all co-authors or co-speakers of the requirement to complete disclosure reporting.
+It is the responsibility of the submitter to notify all co-authors or co-speakers of the requirement to complete reporting, where applicable.